 It is the sixth official Superman movie to be distributed under the might of the Warner Bros. shield.
 Now on Blu-ray and DVD, some have dared to call it the movie that would both determine the future of Kal-el's filmography, and that would shape the destiny of the DC motion picture universe.
 Of course, we're talking about Zack Snyder's Man of Steel, produced under the supervision of Christopher Nolan's Syncopy Productions.

-When Man of Steel was released theatrically some five years ago, insiders described the film as a reassessment of Superman's official backstory in the wake of Kal-el's 75th Anniversary year.
+When Man of Steel was released theatrically, most insiders described the film as a reassessment of Superman's official backstory in the wake of Kal-el's 75th Anniversary year.
 Here at KQ4, we found it necessary to share our thoughts about this film with you here because, as always, given that Superman and Santa Claus are practically next-door neighbors at the North Pole, we felt that you, our visitors, have a right to know our beliefs concerning Man of Steel from the perspective of a believer, not just of Santa himself, but also of Superman's continued commitment to Truth, Justice and the American Way.

 Like many of you out there, we, the management of KQ4 were raised, firstly on George Reeves and The Adventures of Superman --- and later, of course, the Superman movies of Alexander and Ilya Salkind (and for a good many of our visitors, the Christopher Reeve Supermovies were literally our introduction to the Man of Steel per se); and your humble Elf Without Jingles does suspect that there are still those of you who were disappointed by Bryan Singer's Superman Returns.
 Nevertheless, one cannot deny that the essence of the Supermythos is limited by the simple fact that at its very heart, at its very nature, there is the idea of extreme goodness.
 So, even with Zack Snyder directing, any attempt to give the son of Jor-el a dark side is doomed to failure almost from the get-go.